seth56/Assembly/References/filePerms.md

 Perms written as 0x0000 (Special, Owner, Group, Other)

-In order from most significant bit to least significant bit
+In order from most significant bit to least significant bit:
   - Special
   - Owner
   - Group